 I built a light frame.
 The double lengths of runners are there to give me a good solid edge to tack the plyboard to.

 I cut the plyboard to length, tacked it to the frame and then covered with roofing felt.
-A simple wooden bar at the front of the roof neatness the whole thing up.
+Finally, adding a simple wooden bar at the front of the roof neatens the whole thing up.

-Finally the base on which to sit the logs was a simple case of slotting in a load of pallet lengths.
-I din’t feel I needed to bother to secure the base boards to the frame as I may have to move the whole thing at some point in the future (we have been talking about an extension to the house) and it is more than heavy enough already.
+Lastly the base on which to sit the logs was a simple case of slotting in a load of pallet lengths.
+I didn’t feel I needed to bother to secure the base boards to the frame as I may have to move the whole thing at some point in the future (we have been talking about an extension to the house) and it is more than heavy enough already.
+Making sure the fronts of the floor slats are all in line makes the whole thing look nice and neat.
 The only job left was to fill the log store with logs and stand back to admire the finished job.

 My wife has now given me a book on stacking wood the Norwegian way because even this lovely log store isn’t pretty enough.
+I am now supposed to fill it with neatly stacked even logs rather than just chucking the wood in the hole.
 Some people are never satisfied.